Lines on K3 quartic surfaces in characteristic 3: Proof of

-Since the four lines in a star are necessarily coplanar, a star is the same as a configuration $\mathcal C_0$ (Figure~\ref{fig:triangle-conf}).
-The lines have necessarily degree 3 because there are no singular points on the plane containing them.
+Since the four lines in a star are necessarily coplanar, a star is the same as a configuration~\(\mathcal C_0\) (see \autoref{fig:triangle-conf}).
+The lines have necessarily degree \(3\) because there are no singular points on the plane containing them.

-We will be able to prove in Proposition~\ref{prop:star} that if $X$ contains a star and is not projectively equivalent to the Fermat surface, then $\Phi(X) \leq 58$, which is a sharp bound.

 We will first need a series of lemmas.
-In all of them, we will parametrize the surface $X$ as in \eqref{eq:surfaceX} in such a way that the star is contained in the plane $x_0 = 0$ and the lines meet at $[0:0:0:1]$, i.e., setting the following coefficients equal to $0$:
+In all of them, we will parametrize the surface \(X\) as in \eqref{eq:surfaceX} in such a way that the star is contained in the plane \(x_0 = 0\) and the lines meet at \([0:0:0:1]\), ie setting the following coefficients equal to \(0\):

-If necessary, we will parametrize a second line in the star $\ell'$ as $x_0 = x_2 = 0$, by further assuming $a_{0400} = 0$.
+If necessary, we will parametrize a second line in the star \(\ell'\) as \(x_0 = x_2 = 0\), by further assuming \(a_{0400} = 0\).

-\begin{lemma} If $\ell$ is a line of the first kind in a star, then $v(\ell) \leq 15$. \end{lemma} \proof It can be checked by an explicit computation that the resultant of $\ell$ has a root of order $6$ at the center of the star; this implies that there are at most $18-6 = 12$ lines meeting $\ell$ not contained in the star. \endproof
+\begin{lemma} If \(\ell \subset X\) is a line of the first kind in a star, then \(v(\ell) \leq 15\). \end{lemma} \proof It can be checked by an explicit computation that the resultant of \(\ell\) has a root of order \(6\) at the center of the star; this implies that there are at most \(18-6 = 12\) lines meeting \(\ell\) not contained in the star. \endproof

-\begin{lemma} If $\ell$ is a separable line of ramification $2_13_3$ contained in a star, then it is of the first kind. \end{lemma} \proof By a change of coordinates, we can assume that the point of ramification index 2 is $[0:0:1:0]$, and that ramification occurs at $x_1 = 0$.
-Imposing that $\ell$ is of the second kind leads to a contradiction ($\ell$ cannot be separable). \endproof
+\begin{lemma} If \(\ell \subset X\) is a separable line of ramification \(2_1 3_3\) contained in a star, then it is of the first kind. \end{lemma} \proof By a change of coordinates, we can assume that the point of ramification index 2 is \([0:0:1:0]\), and that ramification occurs at \(x_1 = 0\).
+Imposing that \(\ell\) is of the second kind leads to a contradiction (\(\ell\) cannot be separable). \endproof